Minor projects

 Following the completion of the GPT installation, Council will also renew the asphalt road pavement at Collins Avenue.
 Separate notifications and site signage will provide further details on this work.

-The work is scheduled to start on Monday 31 March 2025 and should be completed within 2 weeks, weather permitting.
+The work is scheduled to start on Monday 2 June 2025 and should be completed within 2 weeks (weather permitting).

 As part of Woollahra Council’s 2024/25 Infrastructure Works Program, Council is undertaking works to replace the existing footpath along the seawall at Rushcutters Bay Park, from the bridge crossing at the City of Sydney side of Rushcutters Bay Park to the Cruising Yacht Club Australia (CYCA).